HMO Mortgage Brokers

 Social housing can sometimes allow licencing and planning exemptions for social housing properties, however larger social housing HMOs may still require it and lenders may also insist on this regardless of exemption.

-Purpose Built Student Accommodation (PBSA) is often the name given for student halls.
-This can be student apartment blocks with shared facilities such as a gym, games room and WIFI, however they come will all sorts of configurations.
+Purpose Built Student Accommodation (PBSA) is often the name given for student halls, or a building only allowing students to reside or mostly.
+This can be student apartment blocks with shared facilities such as a gym, games room and WIFI, however they come will all sorts of configurations, including some PBSA complex developments now having sections rented as serviced accommodation.

 However, there can be variations and exceptions depending on the specific characteristics of the development and local planning policies.
 Some PBSAs, especially those with elements such as commercial spaces, gyms, or other amenities, might require additional considerations in their planning applications.